Get Demo

 Here's a major reason that's it's important to hire good communicators for your support team: often times, the issue that a customer notices is a symptom of a larger problem.
 That's why it's essential to have people on your team that make finding root causes a priority (as opposed to say, closing support tickets as fast as possible).
 Speed to resolution is important, but not as important as providing the right resolution in the long run.

 Think about it.
-If a support rep rushes to close a ticket as quickly as they can by simply addressing what they're being told at surface-level, all they're doing is creating a short-term win at the expense of the overall experience.
+If a support rep rushes to close a ticket as quickly as they can by simply addressing what they're being told at the surface level, all they're doing is creating a short-term win at the expense of the overall experience.
 There's a good chance that your customer will face the same issue down the road, which will lead to 2 things:

 • Frustration on the customer's part because they're facing a recurring issue with your product or service